t is common practice for customers of fiber producers, nonwovens manufacturers and

 • entry screens for set points; and

-• service screens for machine settings such as controller parameter assignment and entry of basic set points.
+• service screens for machine settings such as controller parameter assignment and entry of

 Individual operators are assigned passwords for different access authorization levels, allowing

 them to change parameter values, operating modes, listing functions and other parameters.
 Functions

 not enabled on the respective access level are not displayed in the screen menu, thus facilitating